johngeorgewright/ts-module/README.md

 ## Setting up

-1. Change all references of `ts-module` to your new package name
+1. Change all references of `@johngeorgewright/ts-module` to your new package name
+1. Also search for references to `@johngeorgewright` & `ts-module` individually
-1. Remove the `private` property from `package.json`
+1. Remove the `private` property from `package.json` (if you want to publically publish your module)
+1. Search for all references of `secrets.` in the `.github` diectory and make sure you have the appropriate secrets registered in GitHub (Your Repo > Settings > Secrets)

 ## I'm not interesting in the zero installation / Yarn / PnP thing.
-I'd prefer to use just NPM.
+I'd prefer to use NPM.

 1. When using this template choose to include **all** the branches
 1. Clone your project